PauliusMacernis/KnowledgeBase/README.md

 <a href="#" title="
 ">⌘</a>

-- Explain what TLS is and how it is being used.
+- Explain what Transport Layer Security (TLS) is and how it is being used.
 <a href="#" title="
 ">⌘</a>

-- Explain what SSL is and how it is being used.
+- Explain what Secure Sockets Layer (SSL) is and how it is being used.
 <a href="#" title="
 ">⌘</a>